AdelineMomo/CNN-plant-disease/README.md

 2. The train_val.prototxt and solver.prototxt are provided and can be found in the  ```models``` folder.

+Note that users are expected to modify the corresponding files to correct path to work properly.
+Enjoy!

 ## Feedback
 Suggestions and opinions of this work (both positive and negative) are greatly welcome.
 Please contact the authors by sending email to ``` adeline87lee@gmail ``` or  ``` herve.goeau@cirad.  ```